Born's Rule from Quantum Frequentism: A model of measurement

-To see how this comes about, let us construct a minimal model of measurement in which Born's rule can be verified in a completely transparent way.
-We imagine that a number of spin-$\tfrac{1}{2}$ particles are prepared in identical states equal to $\ket{\psi} = \alpha \ket{\downarrow} + \beta \ket{\uparrow} = \alpha \ket{1} + \beta \ket{0}$ after which the number of particles in one of the states, $\ket{\downarrow}$ say, is recorded by a particle counter.
-This may be represented by a quantum circuit that counts the number of 1s in a set of identically prepared qubits (i.e., its Hamming weight) and records the result in a binary register consisting of some other previously initialized qubits.
-For the sake of clarity we will construct it from a sequence of unoptimized controlled-$[\mathrm{ADD}\,1]$ gates.
+As the probability postulate in it's most basic form is concerned with the relative frequencies of measurement outcomes, let us imagine that a number of spin-$\tfrac{1}{2}$ particles are prepared in identical states equal to $\ket{\psi} = \alpha \ket{\downarrow} + \beta \ket{\uparrow} = \alpha \ket{1} + \beta \ket{0}$ after which the number of particles in one of the states, $\ket{\downarrow}$ say, is recorded by a particle counter.
+We may represent such an aparatus by a quantum circuit that counts the number of 1s in a set of identically prepared qubits (i.e., its Hamming weight) and records the result in a binary register consisting of some other previously initialized qubits.
+For the sake of clarity we will construct it from a sequence of unoptimized controlled-increment gates.
 This gate increments the target register if the control qubit is set to $1$, and leaves it unaltered otherwise.
 The full circuit is shown in Fig. \ref{fig:circuitcounter}.
-An implementation for $N=3$ is also reproduced in Fig. \ref{fig:circuitcounter2}.